 However, it’s important to understand how your PI policy works.
 One important issue is that PI policies often exclude cover for what is known as “assumed liability”.
 This is essentially where you voluntary assume additional risk beyond what the law would normally impose, which is something that we occasionally see in commercial contracts.
 Beyond the general risks or assuming a higher level of liability, It is important to consider any potential insurance implications.

-Clients naturally want “the best” from their service providers.
-However, service providers and other suppliers who agree to provide “the best” – or any standard or duty higher than usual – should be aware of the possible implications this may have on their insurance cover.
+Service providers and other suppliers who agree to provide “the best” – or any standard or duty higher than usual – should be aware of the possible implications this may have on their insurance cover.

 I’ve written an article on using GPL code in your software, covering “the essentials” on: